-The second re-enactment will be shot in Dallas, TX with the cooperation of the Commemorative Air Force B29/B24 Squadron.
+The second re-enactment was shot in Dallas, TX with the cooperation of the Commemorative Air Force B29/B24 Squadron.
 This will be the 30th mission completed and the awarding of the Distinguished Flying Cross medals given to the men by their commanding general.

 The El Paso shoot was completed in December of 2019.
-The 30 missions is planned for October of 2022.
+The 30th mission re-enactment was filmed in October of 2022.

 The Mahoney Film: